 If you work in construction, you know that you have to be safe – and you know that your employers should be keeping you safe any way they can.
 Safety meetings, protective equipment, the list goes on – but even with all these safeguards in place, you can still wind up hurt on the job.

 You have to keep your head on a swivel and do everything you can to prevent injury.
 And if you’re still injured, you need to have a lawyer on hand who can walk you through your workers’ compensation claim.
 The right lawyer is as essential as a hard hat, and you’ll be happy you contacted them in the event of the unthinkable.

-As Work Injury Lawyers in New Jersey like our friends at Rispoli & Borneo P.C. can explain, it’s better to plan for the worst case scenario than let yourself be caught completely off-guard.
+As work injury lawyers like our friends at Rispoli & Borneo P.C. can explain, it’s better to plan for the worst case scenario than let yourself be caught completely off-guard.
 Read on to learn more about how construction accidents can lead to serious legal headaches, and see how a work injury lawyer can help.

 - Workers’ Comp vs. Personal Injury Lawsuits.

 When you’re hurt on the job, you have two options.
 Depending on how negligent your employer may have been, you can either pursue workers’ compensation or a personal injury lawsuit.
 If your employer has been following all the necessary safety protocols, a workers’ comp claim can get you the money you need to stay afloat – but if your employer was completely negligent, you might be able to hold them accountable with a personal injury suit instead.

 If you were hurt on the job, the last thing you should be doing is paying off your medical bills out of pocket.
 After all, if you weren’t at work at the time, you might have avoided the accident or injury altogether.
 Fortunately, you can rely on workers’ compensation and insurance to cover the costs of your injuries.